passenger94/shoes3/shoesManual_redcarpet01.md

 And, ideally, Shoes programs will run on any of the major platforms out there.
 Microsoft Windows, Apple's Mac OS X, Linux and many others.

-^So, welcome to Shoes' built-in manual.
-This manual is a Shoes program itself!^
+So, welcome to Shoes' built-in manual.
+This manual is a Shoes program itself!

 ## Introducing Shoes ##